-This Red Wings jersey was worn by St. Laurent during the 1986-87 season.
-A partially detached Maska Ultrafil tag remains along the collar with a born-on date tag of “86 04”, along with an embroidered CCM patch on the lower hem.
+This Red Wings jersey was worn by St. Laurent during the 1986-87, a season where he saw action in 6 contests.
+A partially detached Maska Ultrafil tag remains along the collar with a born-on date tag of “86 04” and an embroidered CCM patch on the lower hem.
 Nicely adorned with tackle twill numbers and letters, the garment has the back name affixed directly onto the sweater.
 Game-wear includes just a few dark marks present on the right sleeve, along with some pilling to the interior beneath the fight strap.
-St. Laurent wore #34 in 1986-87 with the Red Wings, #32 in 1987-88 and #35 in his final two seasons in Detroit.
+St. Laurent wore #34 in 1986-87 with the Red Wings, #32 in 1987-88 and #35 in his final two seasons in Detroit (1988-89 and 1989-90).
 He also has the distinction of being the last goaltender in the NHL to wear a mask without a cage.